pgg1610/blog_fastpages/_posts/2021-06-25-ML_resources.md

 ### Highly recommended machine-learning starting point:

-For practical purposes, I've noticed, it is not always necessary dive super deep in a concept, rather its helpful to get a concise version of the concept and understand the core assumptions; start applying the concept right away and figure out your knowledge gaps on the way.
-I strongly believe in the 80-20 rule (80% of the output from 20% inputs).
+For practical purposes, I've noticed, it is not always necessary dive super deep in a concept, rather its helpful to get a concise version of the concept, understand the core assumptions, and start applying the concept right away figuring out your knowledge gaps along the way.
+I strongly believe in the 80-20 rule (80% output from 20% input).
 In that spirit, following are the top five sources to get upto speed on learning the basics of ML.

 * [Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/).
 [Github](https://github.com/ageron/handson-ml)